SariskaIO/sariska-co-browsing-sample-app-with-npm/README.md

 # Sariska Co-Browsing Integration with Pomodoro App via NPM

-This repository contains various UI elements such as dropdowns, selects, checkboxes, and many other components to showcase the functionality of co-browsing with a completely virtual cursor.
+This repository contains various UI elements such as dropdowns, inputs, selects, checkboxes, and many other components to showcase the functionality of co-browsing with a completely virtual cursor.

 ## Installation